bramathon/insta-data-science/README.md

 ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
 │   └── figures        <- Generated graphics and figures to be used in reporting │
-├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
+├── environment.yml    <- The environment file for building the conda environment │
-│                         generated with `pip freeze > requirements.txt`
-│
 ├── src                <- Source code for use in this project.
 │   ├── __init__.py    <- Makes src a Python module